Rightpoint/RaisinToast/README.md

 }
 ```

-In app delegate use your custom class
+In the app delegate use your custom class

 ```objc
 self.errorWindow = [RZMessagingWindow messagingWindow];